 This project is essential to help the victims to deal with this abuse, to restore their mental health and to reduce the risk of future abuse.
 Children learn how to deal with trauma and get back to normal life.
-The project is running from September 2019 and it will continue into early 2020.
+The project was running from September 2019 until January 2020.

 The short-term objectives are:

 • Help victims to develop skills needed to ensure safety;

 • Encourage victims to increase their self-esteem, decrease feelings of guilt and shame of the abuse;

 • Help victims to overcome psychological consequences including emotional distress resulting from the abuse;